brjezierski/definition-mining/README.md

 Data used for the training came from the [Task 6 of SemEval-2020 conference](https://aclanthology.org/2020.semeval-1.41.pdf).
 The training set contains 24,184 sentences, the validation set 1,179 sentences, and testing set 1,189.
 Each sentence is labeled with a binary label (sent_type) indicating whether it contains a definition or not as well as a sequence of tags (one tag per word) indicating which words are part of a definition and in which capacity.
 The overview of the tags can be found below.

-# Environment setup for M1 Macs
+# Environment pre-setup for M1 Macs

 1. Make sure to mark "Open using Rosetta" in Get info of Terminal in Applications.